The Conference

 With technological innovations from both private and governmental sectors, the prospect of enhanced warfighters is increasingly plausible.
 Hypothetical enhanced warfighters, or ”super soldiers,” would represent a unique class of soldiers assigned to execute high-risk, high-skill missions requiring superhuman strength, sensory nodes, or intelligence.

 The idea of super soldiers is ancient and global.
 Pharmacologically enhanced soldiers in premodern times fought valiantly under the influence of opium, hashish, mushrooms, and coca.
 These super soldiers were fearless, sleepless, brutal, and prone to manipulation.
-Their wars were won or lost on the backs of drugs—a tradition that continued well into the 20th century where American soldiers deployed in Vietnam consumed massive amounts of heroin.
-Recent fictional portrayals of super soldiers, such as Marvel’s Falcon and the Winter Soldier and The Terminal List, offer sobering takes on the imminent realities of super soldiering.
+Their wars were won or lost on the backs of drugs—a tradition that continued well into the 20th century, when American soldiers deployed in Vietnam consumed massive amounts of heroin.
+Recent fictional portrayals of super soldiers, such as in Marvel’s The Falcon and the Winter Soldier and The Terminal List, offer sobering takes on the imminent realities of super soldiering.
 The dark realities of black-market pharmaceutical enhancements raise the specter of dual-use challenges: If civilians are enhanced and soldiers aren’t, how can soldiers be expected to protect civilians from each other?
-What existing legal precedents exist to classify super soldiers themselves as unconventional weapons?
+What legal precedents exist to classify super soldiers themselves as unconventional weapons?

 Our conference proposes to make headway towards answering these and other questions about super soldiers.
 Our approach is both applied and interdisciplinary, drawing upon premier scholarship on the ethical, legal, and social significance of super soldiers, as well as current and near-future technological innovations designed to make super soldiers possible.
 Our conference sessions will address the following issues: